 CAR PARKING - There should be adequate parking for campers and daytrippers,

 STATIONS - We'll be running at least 2-A BATTERY with 1 VHF station.
-Equipment and batteries are The Solar-Charged Battery is handled.
+Equipment and batteries needed for this type of operation./

 DIGITAL/SATELLITE - If anyone wants to set up a digital station, organize your gear, let us know, and bring it out.
 We'll give you one of the operating positions.
 If someone is set up to work a satellite, please bring your gear for a few orbital QSOs.

 PARTICIPATION - Previous years have been a ton of fun!
 We've always helped get a bunch of kids on the air but have other fun activities as well.
 We encourage you to plan a family weekend around Field Day.
-You don't have to sit in front of a white hot QRP rig during your entire stay.
-Take the kids out on the lake, down to the swim beach, out for a hike, or fishing.
-The park has an RC Airplane facility, horseback riding stables, full service marina, boats to rent, great bicycle riding, hiking - gobs of stuff.
+You don't have to sit in front of a white hot QRP rig during your entire stay - there are all kinds of outdoor options in this part of Colorado.

 NON-CLUB MEMBERS - We will be marketing the event to non Colorado QRP Club amateurs, so get your reservations in early.

-VOLUNTEERS - We need as many as we can get for set-up and tear-down, but if it's a toss-up between Aloha and the Rampart site - please pick Aloha!
-Just kidding.
+VOLUNTEERS - We need as many as we can get for set-up and tear-down.
 We can always make do, but we need as many hands as we can get with 1) setting up stations 2) setting up antennae 3) organizing logging materials 4) tearing down stations 5) tearing down antennae 6) policing the campsite.

 WHY ALOHA?
 Well, in the Hawaiian language Aloha means affection, love, peace, compassion, mercy, goodbye, and hello, among other sentiments of a similar nature.
 The Aloha Field Day site is designed to encourage any and all comers to participate in Field Day.
 There is no competitive pressure to run 70 CW QSOs per hour.
 You operate at YOUR speed, and there will be plenty of hams available to help out.
 Even non-hams will be able to get on the radio.
-There is only one requirement: operators must wear a Hawaiian shirt!
-We'll have some available in case you forget yours.
-And, as in the case of all rules, this one can be waived.
+There is only one request: operators are asked to wear a Hawaiian shirt!
+We'll have some available in case you forget yours although it is optional.